-A list of Budget debates and Finance bills since 1968 showing Chancellors and length of speechJump to full report >>
+A list of Budget debates and finance bills since 1968 with links to debates and budget resoultionsJump to full report >>

 Chancellors use the Budget statement to update Parliament and the nation on the state of the economy, on the public finances and on progress against the Government's economic objectives.
 Usually Chancellors will reserve any announcements on measures to amend the tax system for the annual Budget, and the speech often includes details of Government spending and borrowing for future years.

 In addition, within ten sitting days Parliament must approve a series of individual Ways and Means Resolutions.
 These resolutions are needed for each provision imposing a new tax, renewing an annual tax, increasing or widening the burden of an existing tax, or for other provisions that need to be in operation before the Finance Bill is enacted.
-The Finance Bill is required to give permanent legal effect to the Resolutions
+The Finance Bill is required to give permanent legal effect to the Resolutions.

-To ensure that the Provisional Collection of Taxes Act (PCTA) 1968 continues to have the same practical effect, the Act was amended by s88 of the Fianance Act 2011. c.11 to allow Budget resolutions to remain in effect after prorogation, subject to the Bill on which these resolutions is based being carried over and reintroduced within a set time period.
-This is discussed in more detail in section four of the Commons briefing: The Budget and the annual Finance Bill.
+To ensure that the Provisional Collection of Taxes Act (PCTA) 1968 continues to have the same practical effect, the Government announced in the 2011 Budget that the Act would be amended, to allow Budget resolutions to remain in effect after prorogation, subject to the Bill on which these resolutions is based being carried over and reintroduced within a set time period.
+This is discussed in more detail in the last section of the Commons Library briefing, The Budget and the annual Finance Bill.

 Commons Briefing papers SN02271